dynamotn/dotfiles/README.md

 This repository contains all my dotfiles managed by [chezmoi](https://github.com/twpayne/chezmoi).
-Please note that this is my own personal dotfiles for Linux (Gentoo, Arch, Ubuntu, Alpine for container), Android (Termux) and MacOS.
+Please note that this is my own personal dotfiles for Linux (Gentoo, Arch, Ubuntu 24.04 LTS and above, Alpine for container), Android (Termux) and MacOS.
 I don't use X applications anymore.

 ## :brain:&nbsp; Philosophy